The Difference Between Ice, Snow, And Hail – And How Each One Is Formed

 The Difference Between Ice And Snow And Hail heading

-Although they may be similar in some ways, snow, ice, and hail are not just very different in the way they look and feel but also in the way they are formed.
-But what are the real differences between them?
+Although they are similar in many ways, snow, ice, and hail are different not only in how they look and feel but also in how they are formed.
+We examine the main differences between them.

 Water in its different solid states develops in the atmosphere as well as on the ground, and there is a multitude of factors involved in its formation.
 As a result, it can be difficult and confusing to distinguish between the different ice formations & their development.